Updated on September 18th, 2020 by Aristofanis Papadatos

 Source: Investor Presentation

-On the other hand, Eni expects to grow its output by approximately 3.5% per year on average until 2025.
-A major growth driver will be the Zohr field in Egypt, the largest gas field in the Mediterranean, which holds about 30 trillion cubic feet of gas.
+One of the growth drivers will be the ramp-up of the Zohr field in Egypt, the largest gas field in the Mediterranean, which holds about 30 trillion cubic feet of gas.
 Eni has a 50% stake in this field.
-Given the suppressed earnings expected this year due to the impact of the coronavirus, we expect Eni to grow its earnings-per-share by 6.0% per year on average over the next five years off their mid-cycle level of $1.20.
+Overall, we expect Eni to grow its earnings-per-share by 6.0% per year on average over the next five years off their mid-cycle level of $1.20.

 Eni has about 7.2 billion barrels of oil equivalent in proved reserves, which are sufficient for 10.4 years of production given the current production rate of the company.
 The duration of its reserves is lower than the ~12-year duration of the reserves of certain peers.

 In addition, Eni has a breakeven point of about $55 per barrel, excluding the dividend.
 This is much higher than the breakeven point of most oil majors, which have cut their expenses and reshaped their portfolios more drastically than Eni.
 For perspective, BP has already driven its pre-dividend breakeven point below $50 and aims to reduce it to $35-$40 by 2021.
 The high breakeven point of Eni helps explain its recent 70% dividend cut.
 Regarding the dividend, U.S. investors should note that they may be responsible for dividend withholding taxes because Eni is based in Italy.